BitBranchi/simple-ascii-player/README.md

 A casual project that **you can learn and make it better** than mine within a day.

 # Reminder
 If you're going to run this code.
-Make sure you have installed `requirements.txt` with command below.
+Make sure you have installed `requirements.txt` with command below.<br>
 **`pip install -r requirements.txt`**

 # How it works?